paubric/python-svalbard/README.md

 ![](https://github.com/paubric/python-svalbard/blob/master/random.png)

 ## What is a linear combination?
-A linear combination is an expression constructed from a set of terms by multiplying each term by a constant and adding the results.
+A linear combination is an expression constructed from a set of terms by multiplying each term by a constant coefficient and adding the results.

 ![](https://github.com/paubric/python-svalbard/blob/master/lc.svg)